Starbucks (NASDAQ:SBUX) Posts Earnings Results, Beats Estimates By $0.06 EPS

-Starbucks (NASDAQ:SBUX) announced its quarterly earnings results on Monday.
-The coffee company reported $0.61 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.55 by $0.06, MarketWatch Earnings reports.
-The business had revenue of $6.75 billion for the quarter, compared to analyst estimates of $6.92 billion.
-Starbucks had a negative return on equity of 18.07% and a net margin of 3.95%.
-The company’s quarterly revenue was down 4.9% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.79 earnings per share.
+Starbucks (NASDAQ:SBUX) released its quarterly earnings results on Monday.
+The coffee company reported $0.61 earnings per share for the quarter, beating analysts’ consensus estimates of $0.55 by $0.06, MarketWatch Earnings reports.
+Starbucks had a net margin of 3.95% and a negative return on equity of 18.07%.
+The company had revenue of $6.75 billion for the quarter, compared to analyst estimates of $6.92 billion.
+During the same period last year, the firm earned $0.79 earnings per share.
+The firm’s revenue was down 4.9% on a year-over-year basis.

-The company also recently declared a quarterly dividend, which will be paid on Friday, March 5th.
-Stockholders of record on Thursday, February 18th will be given a dividend of $0.45 per share.
+The business also recently announced a quarterly dividend, which will be paid on Friday, March 5th.
+Shareholders of record on Thursday, February 18th will be given a dividend of $0.45 per share.
 The ex-dividend date is Wednesday, February 17th.
-This represents a $1.80 dividend on an annualized basis and a dividend yield of 1.84%.
-Starbucks’s dividend payout ratio is presently 153.85%.
+This represents a $1.80 annualized dividend and a yield of 1.77%.
+Starbucks’s payout ratio is presently 153.85%.

-A number of equities research analysts recently weighed in on the stock.
-Oppenheimer upped their target price on shares of Starbucks from $112.00 to $120.00 and gave the stock an “outperform” rating in a report on Thursday, December 10th.
-BMO Capital Markets increased their price objective on Starbucks from $93.00 to $101.00 in a research note on Thursday, December 10th.
-Credit Suisse Group lifted their target price on Starbucks from $114.00 to $116.00 and gave the company an “outperform” rating in a research report on Wednesday.
-JPMorgan Chase & Co. upped their price target on Starbucks from $80.00 to $82.00 and gave the stock a “neutral” rating in a report on Tuesday, October 20th.
-Finally, The Goldman Sachs Group started coverage on Starbucks in a research note on Tuesday, January 19th.
-They set a “buy” rating and a $115.00 price objective on the stock.
-Thirteen equities research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
-Starbucks currently has an average rating of “Buy” and an average price target of $100.85.
+In other Starbucks news, Director Myron E. Ullman III sold 4,258 shares of Starbucks stock in a transaction that occurred on Monday, November 2nd.
+The shares were sold at an average price of $87.56, for a total transaction of $372,830.48.
+Following the completion of the sale, the director now directly owns 22,782 shares in the company, valued at $1,994,791.92.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CEO Kevin R. Johnson sold 107,764 shares of Starbucks stock in a transaction that occurred on Monday, November 9th.
+The shares were sold at an average price of $96.78, for a total transaction of $10,429,399.92.
+Following the sale, the chief executive officer now owns 404,701 shares of the company’s stock, valued at $39,166,962.78.
+The disclosure for this sale can be found here.
+Over the last quarter, insiders have sold 269,489 shares of company stock valued at $26,173,565.
+0.41% of the stock is currently owned by company insiders.

 Starbucks Corporation, together with its subsidiaries, operates as a roaster, marketer, and retailer of specialty coffee worldwide.
 The company operates through three segments: Americas, International, and Channel Development.
 Its stores offer coffee and tea beverages, roasted whole bean and ground coffees, single-serve and ready-to-drink beverages, and iced tea; and various food products, such as pastries, breakfast sandwiches, and lunch items.